-The Chabacano word caminada does mean a date but it only refers to informal dates such as a date with your friends.
+The Chabacano word caminada does mean 'a date' but it only refers to informal dates such as a date with your friends.
 Here are some examples using this word:

-Chabacano: Tiene yo caminada manana con mio mga amigo.
+Chabacano: Tiene yo caminada mañana con mio mga amigo.

 English: I’ll go out tomorrow with my friends.